-Tax incentives Specific provisions in the tax code that provide favourable tax treatment to individuals and businesses to encourage specific behaviour or activities, e.g. accelerated depreciation provisions to encourage investment and provisions to encourage retirement saving.
+Tax incentives Specific provisions in the tax code that provide favourable tax treatment to individuals and businesses to encourage specific behaviour or activities.

 Tax incidence The final distribution of the burden of tax.
 Statutory incidence defines where the law requires a tax to be levied.
 Economic incidence refers to those who experience a decrease in real income as a result of the imposition of a tax.